adamd3/BactSeq/README.md

 ## News and updates

+- 12/06/24: Dockerfile updated to install environment from yml.
+There were issues with installing a couple of R packages in the previous version.
 - 06/10/23: Docker and Singularity support now working again.
 The pipeline will automatically pull the image from Docker Hub with default settings.
 - 28/09/23: Please see example contrasts table and functional enrichment file below in README.